Lighthouse Collection - Beacons of Safety and Welcome

 Growing up in coastal New England, lighthouses have always held a special place in my heart.
 Over the years, we have had the privilege of photographing lighthouses throughout North America.
 From Peggy’s Cove Lighthouse in Nova Scotia, the iconic Portland Head and Nubble Lights in Maine, to Key West Lighthouse at the southernmost point in Florida, we’ve compiled many of our favorite fine art lighthouse photographs here for you to explore, enjoy, and if you would like, purchase.
 Please enjoy our collection!

-Lighthouses from Maine to Florida and points in between
+Lighthouses from Nova Scotia to Florida and points in between